k2view-academy/K2View-Academy/articles/19_Broadway/actors/05_db_actors.md

 # DB Commands Actors

-Broadway has a category of built-in **db** Actors that are useful for performing DB commands and actions like creating a new table, loading data or fetching it and executing other DB commands.
+Broadway has a **db** category of Actors that are useful for performing DB commands and actions like creating a new table, loading data or fetching it and executing other DB commands.
 These Actors are:
 - **DbCommand** Actor, performs database commands against a DB interface.
 It has two extensions:
   - **DbFetchField** Actor, returns the first field of the first row or null if not present.
   - **DbFetchFirstRow** Actor, returns the first row or an empty row if no result is present.